DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 be ‘owned’ by an individual, this does not necessarily equate to exclusive or any usage by that same individual.
-However, the onus is on a person to ask for use of an object, and giving in response to a legitimate demand fulfils a social obligation.
+However, the onus is on a person to ask for use of an object, and giving in response to a legitimate demand fulfills a social obligation.
 Not only does the practice of demand sharing redistribute resources, but various social alliances and networks are created and maintained in the process, while the autonomy of the giver is acknowledged.
 In this way, demand sharing